lucasm/headly/README.md

 ### Discussions

-Do you want to suggest a news source, have a feedback, idea or any other topic?
-Visit [discussions](https://github.com/lucasm/headly/discussions).
+Visit [discussions](https://github.com/lucasm/headly/discussions) to suggest a news source, send a feedback, idea or any other topic.

 ### Donations

-You can [buy me a coffee](https://www.buymeacoffee.com/lucasm) to help maintain active development and pay app costs like APIs calls, domain and hosting.
+To help maintain active development and pay app costs, like domain and hosting, you can [buy me a coffee](https://www.buymeacoffee.com/lucasm).

 ### Development

-Please, visit [projects](https://github.com/lucasm/headly/projects) to see current development board.
-For bugs or features, open a new issue before send pull requests.
+View [projects](https://github.com/lucasm/headly/projects/1) to see development board.
+For bugs or features, please, open a new issue before send pull requests.

-Headly app is built with Next.js framework.
+Headly app is built with Next.js framework, where:

-- **Frontend**: React SPA `/pages/index.js` with `/components`
+- **Frontend** is a React SPA `/pages/index.js` with `/components`.

-- **Backend**: Express API `/pages/api/feed.js` to pre-process RSS/XML feeds running on `/api/feed` with endpoints: 1) All feeds by category: `/api/feed?country=us&category=news`; 2) Single feed by name: `/api/feed?country=us&category=news&name=bbc`
+- **Backend** is an Express API `/pages/api/feed.js` to pre-process RSS/XML feeds running on `/api/feed` with endpoints: 1) All feeds by category: `/api/feed?country=us&category=news`; 2) Single feed by name: `/api/feed?country=us&category=news&name=BBC`.

-- **Locales files**: `/locales/cc-CC.js` with language translations and `/locales/feeds/cc.json` with feeds parameters by country.
+- **Locales files** on `/locales/cc-CC.js` with language translations and `/locales/feeds/cc.json` with feeds parameters.

 ### Translations

-To add a new local edition of Headly: 1) Create a `/locales/` JS file named as standard language codes (en, pt-BR, etc.) and put text translations.
+To add a new local edition: 1) Create a `/locales/` JS file named as standard language codes (en, pt-BR, etc.) and put text translations.
 2) Create a `/locales/feeds/` JSON file named as standard country codes (us, br, etc.) and put feeds parameters; 3) Add new locale in `/next.config.js` and call them in `/pages/index.js`.

 ## Legal